- What core values are

-Step-by-Step Guide to Create Your Company Core Values
+Step-by-Step Guide to Creating Your Company Core Values

 Agreed, there is no one-size-fits-all way to create your company’s core values.
 But we’ll show you the steps to get started.

-Keep in mind, it's beneficial to consistently review your values and make sure that the company is heading in the direction you have laid out.
+Keep in mind that it's beneficial to consistently review your values and make sure that the company is heading in the direction you have laid out.

 Now, the steps:

 Bring everyone together in a brainstorming environment.
 If possible, have writing materials for everyone.

 Ask them to talk about what the company means to them and what they believe the company should aim for.
 How do they want to impact the community through the business?